wppconnect-team/wa-js/README.md

 `WPP.conn.logout` - Logout from WhatsApp Web

+`WPP.conn.getBuildConstants` - Current whatsapp builds constants

+For more up-to-date functions launch locally and run in browser console:

+`Object.keys(WPP.conn).sort()`

 ### Chat Functions
 `WPP.chat.sendTextMessage` - Send a text message

-`WPP.chat.sendImageMessage` - Send an image message

-`WPP.chat.sendVideoMessage` - Send a video message

-`WPP.chat.sendFileMessage` - Send a file message
+`WPP.chat.sendFileMessage` - Send a file message (medias in general [video, audio, image, pdf])

-`WPP.chat.sendAudioMessage` - Send an audio message

-`WPP.chat.getChat` - Get chat details
+`WPP.chat.get` - Get chat details

 `WPP.chat.deleteMessage` - Delete a message

+For more up-to-date functions launch locally and run in browser console:

+`Object.keys(WPP.chat).sort()`

 ### Contact Functions
-`WPP.contact.getContact` - Get contact details
+`WPP.contact.get` - Get contact details

-`WPP.contact.blockContact` - Block a contact

-`WPP.contact.unblockContact` - Unblock a contact

 `WPP.contact.getAllContacts` - Get all contacts

+`WPP.contact.getStatus` - get status (about field in profile)

+`WPP.contact.getCommonGroups` - get groups in common with one contact

+`WPP.contact.getPnLidEntry` - get PN (Phone Number), Lid and Contact from local cache

+For more up-to-date functions launch locally and run in browser console:

+`Object.keys(WPP.contact).sort()`

+### Blocklist Functions

+`WPP.blocklist.blockContact` - Block a contact

+`WPP.blocklist.unblockContact` - Unblock a contact

+`WPP.blocklist.all` - All blocked contacts

+`WPP.blocklist.isBlocked` - Check if contact is blocked

+For more up-to-date functions launch locally and run in browser console:

+`Object.keys(WPP.blocklist).sort()`

 ### Group Functions

-`WPP.group.createGroup` - Create a new group
+`WPP.group.create` - Create a new group

+`WPP.group.canAdd` - Check if contact can be added to group

-`WPP.group.addParticipant` - Add a participant to a group
+`WPP.group.addParticipants` - Add a participants to a group

-`WPP.group.removeParticipant` - Remove a participant from a group.
+`WPP.group.removeParticipants` - Remove a participant from a group.

+`WPP.group.canPromote` - Check if contact can be promoted

-`WPP.group.promoteParticipant` - Promote a participant to admin
+`WPP.group.promoteParticipants` - Promote a participant to admin

+`WPP.group.canDemote` - Check if contact can be demoted

-`WPP.group.demoteParticipant` - Demote a participant from admin.
+`WPP.group.demoteParticipants` - Demote a participant from admin.

 `WPP.group.getGroupInfoFromInviteCode` - Get group information from an invitation link or an invite code.

+`WPP.group.getAllGroups` - Get all groups

+For more up-to-date functions launch locally and run in browser console:

+`Object.keys(WPP.group).sort()`

 ### Events
 `WPP.chat.on('chat.new_message')` - Event to dispatch on receive a new message